 Students over the age of 18 are adults and as such are treated this way.
-This means a right to privacy and the protection of their personal information and data - that without their explicit consent staff cannot disclose any personal information on a student to a parent or supporter.
-We understand that in many cases you might be financially supporting the student but we are still unable to release personal information for example grades or attendance figures.
-If your student is under the age of 18 at the commencement of their studies you can find additional information about support for them here.
+This means a right to privacy and the protection of their personal information and data.
+Without their explicit consent, staff cannot disclose any personal information about a student to a parent or supporter.
+We understand that in many cases you might be financially supporting the student, but we are still unable to release personal information, for example grades or attendance figures.
+If your student is under the age of 18 at the commencement of their studies, you can find additional information about support for them here.

-If you are worried about your student then you can contact our Student Advisory and Wellbeing department who will be able to follow up on any concerns.
-They will not be able to report back to you but they can encourage your student to get in touch with you.
-For more information on this topic please see here.
+If you are worried about your student, you can contact our Student Advisory and Wellbeing department who will be able to follow up on any concerns.
+They will not be able to report back to you, but they can encourage your student to get in touch with you.
+For more information on this topic please click here.

 For students who register with our advisory and wellbeing teams there is the opportunity for them to complete a consent form that asks them to consider when it might be appropriate to engage with family or a supporter and enables them to take a level of ownership of this.

 A very small number of universities are explicitly asking students up front to give their consent to the universities contacting parents if necessary: a so-called “opt in” agreement.
 Like the majority of universities, Royal Holloway has not formally adopted an opt-in agreement but is closely monitoring the experiences of those universities who have.
 In addition, Student Advisory & Wellbeing have had processes in place for a number of years allowing us to communicate with an emergency contact in exceptional or emergency circumstances without consent.
-Fortunately, such cases are rare and in most situations we make a phone call with the permission of the student.
+Please see our cause for concern webpage for further information.
+Fortunately, such cases are rare and in most situations, we make a phone call with the permission of the student.
 Alternatively, we can encourage the student to get in touch with family or supporters themselves.